fkyprianou/deved-platform/content/blog/en/low-code-leverage-ai-studio-airtable.md

 ## Conclusion

-Now you've seen how to implement an AI Studio with an easy-to-use Airtable database.
+Now you've seen how to implement AI Studio with an easy-to-use Airtable database.
 What will you build with your new skills?
 Please let me know on [Twitter](https://twitter.com/AronovBenjamin) or the [Vonage Community Slack](https://developer.vonage.com/en/community/slack) (we even have a channel for AI Studio).
 I’m really interested to see what you’re building with Low Code!